 Then he goes into the films and experiences that influence his creative designs.
 For example, the Japanese animated film Akira is a big reference point for him.
 He also says that visiting car shows with his father as a child influenced his style.
 He says the moment he saw a white Lamborghini Countach for the first time was formative.
 Yeezy is now the Lamborghini of shoes.

-But where do the Romans come in now?
-Yes, Kevin unfortunately can't remember when Kanye commented or can we make vintage reference count?
 You don't need to know much about Kanye West to see that he does things differently.
 Whether it's with his music, his entrepreneurship or his fashion design, Kanye West always has a vision that he brings to life.
 He is also inspired by his spirituality:

 "The Bible is better than pinterest."Kanye West